 In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standard ("SFAS") No. 157, "Fair Value Measurements."
 This statement clarifies the definition of fair value, establishes a framework for measuring fair value when required or permitted under other accounting pronouncements, and expands the disclosures on fair value measurements.
-SFAS No. 157 is effective January 1, 2008 for financial assets and liabilities.
+SFAS No. 157 is effective January 1, 2008 for financial assets and liabilities and January 1, 2009 for non-financial assets and liabilities.
 The implementation of SFAS No. 157 did not have a material impact on USEC's consolidated financial statements.